Revu-15/Credit-Scoring-Project-using-Machine-Learning/README.md

 5. Hyperparameter Tuning: Optimize model performance by tuning hyperparameters using techniques like Grid Search.
 6. Model Deployment: Deploy the best performing model for real-world predictions.

-## Model Training

-To train the credit score classification model:

-1. Run the script `train.py` to train the models using the training data.
-Note : Clean the training data using `Credit-score-classification(Data Prep).ipynb` or use the `Data/cleaned_train.csv`.
-2. The script will automatically save the trained models in the `models` directory.

 ## Evaluation